JonnyTran/jonnytran.github.io/_pages/about.md

 - Software development (Full-stack web development, Mobile development, DevOps)

 ## Recent news
+- Mar 2025: [Extralit](https://github.com/extralit/extralit) has new affiliations with the Open Science Labs and is participating in the Google Summer of Code 2025 program!
 - Jan 2024: [LATTE2GO](/files/paper_latte2go.pdf) has been accepted to BIBM'23!
 - Sep 2023: I joined the Gates Foundation as a Research Scientist in the Institute of Disease Modeling's malaria team!
 - Feb 2023: A new work titled "Protein function prediction by incorporating knowledge graph representation of heterogeneous interactions and gene ontology" has been submitted!